weaversa/cryptol-course/labs/Transposition/TranspositionAnswers.md

 ## Skills You'll Learn

-This module will define a _transposition cipher_, in which message characters are _transposed_, in Cryptol using `@@` (to select items at multiple indices) and `updates` (to modify multiple items at selected indices with specified values).
+This module will define a _transposition cipher_, in which message characters are _transposed_ in a different order.
 Additionally, the module will recall some important cipher properties (that decryption recovers encrypted plaintext and that encryption is injective), where these operations are defined in terms of _permutations_.